Sena wanted to form government with Congress in 2014: Chavan

 Prithviraj Chavan hits out at govt over note ban, GST; calls them as 'attacks on economy'

-Asked whether the coalition government in Maharashtra would last its full term, Chavan said, "Nobody can give a 100-percent guarantee in case of a coalition government.
+Asked whether the coalition government in Maharashtra would last its full term, Chavan said, "Nobody can give a 100 per cent guarantee in case of a coalition government.
 However, we came together against the BJP because it tried to kill the opposition and betrayed the Shiv Sena."

 The former chief minister said there will not be a problem till the coalition partners have a common understanding.
 He, however, accepted that there will be issues in the day-to-day functioning of a government and there had been problems but the BJP is trying to "highlight the issues of the past."